 Community programs that bring us all together

-We work alongside our community members to tackle tough issues and foster positive change.
-NCCJ’s community programs create opportunities for dialogue between diverse groups and inform the broader community about our work and our mission to fight bias, bigotry, and racism and build a more just and compassionate community.
+NCCJ’s community programs create opportunities for dialogue between diverse groups.
+They’re for everyone, because everyone has an important role to play in fighting bias, bigotry, and racism and building a more just and compassionate community.

 The Reset encourages you to make time and space for learning, unlearning, and discovering more effective social justice habits.
 It is a FREE self-paced, email-based program.
 You can do it whenever, wherever!

 After you sign up, we will send you daily emails (with some breaks in between) for 2 weeks.
 Each day has a different focus and includes a few curated resources (podcasts, articles, videos, etc.) on about a topic chosen by our Youth Ambassadors.
 (Ambassadors are teen graduates of NCCJ programs like Anytown and STARR who care about building a community that’s more inclusive for all of us – not just some of us.)

 To build a future where every community is a place of promise with opportunity and justice for all, we must all learn to engage with each other with civility and respect.
 That’s why NCCJ’s board of directors (a diverse group of people from across our community) invites you to join us in an initiative called Open Minds, Respectful Voices.
 It’s a set of 5 Community Practices that represent a commitment to engaging in more respectful dialogue and actively listening to understand others’ perspectives.

 These 5 Community Practices outlined only work if we use them in our daily conversations.
 So, let’s practice!
 Mark your calendar and join NCCJ’s program director, Michael Robinson, for a virtual Open Minds, Respectful Voices community learning session.
 We have one of these hour-long virtual programs scheduled every month.
 They are free and open to all.